szvsw/hatchet-sst/README.md

 1. Navigate to Route53.
 1. Purchase a domain, write down its name, e.g. `acmelab.com`.

-> You can skip this step if you only want the engine available to worker nodes in the same VPC (or via tunneling).
-If you do not know what this means, then you should buy a domain!

 > If you have an externally managed domain, you will need to create a certificate in ACM and add it to the env vars - more documentation coming soon.
 It's pretty easy though!